flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 /change_track ks_nordschleife,endurance
 the track(and config, separated with comma, but no space!) in /change_track needs to be in the TRACKS=... list

-- admin command for sending a message from the server /send_chat blablabla
+- admin command for broadcasting a message from the server /broadcast blablabla

-- admin command for sending a message from the server to a specific player /send_pm carId blablabla
+- admin command for sending a message from the server to a specific player /send_chat carId blablabla

 note: chat started with / is not visible to other players